-Amazon workers celebrate a shocking, unexpected victory in NY
+Amazon workers celebrate a shocking, unexpected victory in N.Y.

-On Friday Smalls, 33, stood in front of a phalanx of reporters and television cameras in the red sweatsuit that had been his uniform during the campaign to unionize Amazon’s first warehouse in the United States.
-The reporters wanted to know how he felt, what demands the new union would make of Amazon, what message he had for the company’s billionaire founder, Jeff Bezos who also the owns The Washington Post.
+On Friday, Smalls, 33, stood in front of a phalanx of reporters and television cameras in the red sweatsuit that had been his uniform during the campaign to unionize Amazon’s first warehouse in the United States.
+The reporters wanted to know how he felt, what demands the new union would make of Amazon, what message he had for the company’s billionaire founder, Jeff Bezos, who also the owns The Washington Post.

-“We wanna thank Jeff Bezos for going to space,” Smalls said, “because when he was up there we were signing people up.”
+“We want to thank Jeff Bezos for going to space,” Smalls said, “because when he was up there, we were signing people up.”

-A few seconds later Smalls turned serious, noting that a leaked email from an Amazon executive in 2020 described him as “not smart or articulate.”
-They said they wanted to make him the face of the union campaign, thinking that workers wouldn’t want to follow his lead and that he would fail.
+A few seconds later, Smalls turned serious, noting that a leaked email from an Amazon executive in 2020 described him as “not smart or articulate.”
+They said they wanted to make him the face of the union campaign, saying that workers wouldn’t want to follow his lead and that he would fail.
 “They called us a bunch of thugs.
 They tried to spread racist rumors,” he said.
 “Tried to demonize our character, but it didn’t work.”

-Smalls’s appearance in the immediate aftermath of the resounding 2,654 to 2,131 victory — a 523 vote winning margin — drove home a big reason for the success of a campaign that almost all seasoned labor experts and union officials believed would fail.
-The workers saw Smalls and his small, band of volunteer organizers as authentic.
+Smalls’s appearance in the immediate aftermath of the resounding 2,654-to-2,131 victory — a 523-vote winning margin — drove home a big reason for the success of a campaign that almost all seasoned labor experts and union officials said would fail.
+The workers saw Smalls and his small band of volunteer organizers as authentic.
 Smalls, blunt, unorthodox and sporting a grille of gold teeth, was one of them.

 Almost all the workers who came out to celebrate the victory complained of the harsh conditions at the Amazon facility: the low wages, the lack of job security, the absence of sufficient air conditioning in the summer, the constant monitoring of their productivity and the short breaks.
 But the union’s main draw, the workers said, was that it was founded and run by people like them who often spent their afternoons and evenings with Smalls in his tent across from the warehouse.